 "Communities don't have a CEO," said McGovern.
 "There are all these organizations performing and working within the same footprint, but there's no one in charge."
 Participating in Communities of Excellence is causing the community to bring leaders from different sectors together to address needs.
-It is also giving them a system for organizing their roles and work. communities excellence2026 Assessment & Recognition channels, and relationships established throughout COE work over the first three years are proving extremely beneficial to community leaders during this time.
-As we move into recovery, these same channels will be used to coordinate a long-term response and recovery effort.
-We have a common strategic planning process that can be replicated to develop a community-wide response.
+It is also giving them a system for organizing their roles and work.

+"The networks, communication channels, and relationships established throughout COE work over the first five years are proving extremely beneficial to community leaders.
+We have aligned efforts across the community, established priorities, and have a common strategic planning process.
 Our shared processes or network would not exist without the work we've put in because of COE.
 The systems approach provided in the COE framework is an asset to communities anytime, but especially in times of crisis and instability."